 - Missing opportunities to communicate with clients.
 While your statements should be simple and clear, they are also a great medium for sharing short, important messages with your clients, such as a change in products and services or a big company announcement.
 Adding a simple announcement or special message onto your invoice or statement is a great way to get through to your customers at no extra cost to you.

 - Not giving your invoice a human voice.
 If your invoice doesn’t say, “Thank you!” you may not be doing all you can to foster a great relationship between you and your customers.
 If you are asking for a payment, and if you want your customers to come back to you time and again, take a little moment to thank them for their business.

 Do you think that your statements and invoices need a helping hand, or are you making one or more of the common invoice mistakes listed above?
-Send us an email at email@example.com or call us today at (877) 882-6245 to talk to one of our team members, find out more information, or get a free quote on a job.
+Call us today at (877) 882-6245 to talk to one of our team members, find out more information, or get a free quote on a job.